Curved Magnum Tattoo Needle Configurations Explained

 What Are Curved Magnum Tattoo Needles For?

-However, their design does have limitations:
+However, the design does have limitations:

 -